Code of Silence (1985 film): Box office

-Critical response
+Critical reception

 The film received generally positive reviews.
 Review aggregator Rotten Tomatoes retrospectively collected 20 reviews and judged 68% of them to be positive, with an average rating of 6.1/10.
 Metacritic gave the film a score of 64% based on reviews from 6 critics.
-It is considered by fans and critics as Chuck Norris's best film to date.

-Vincent Canby of The New York Times said "it could well prove to be his breakout picture".
-He explains that it marks a potential turning point for Norris, who projects a quiet competence that shines in the film's meticulously crafted fight sequences and that his restrained performance feels fresh and distinct, a departure from his earlier roles.
-He also felt the film is engaging due to a good direction, writing, a strong supporting cast, and cinematography.
+Vincent Canby of The New York Times gave the move a rave review and praised Norris' performance and saying "it could well prove to be his breakout picture".
+He also felt the film was well directed and written with, a strong supporting cast.

+The Variety staff described it as a predictable "cacophonous cops-and-crooks yarn that is actually quite good for the type."

 Roger Ebert, in his Chicago Sun-Times review of May 3, 1985, wrote: "This is a heavy-duty thriller, a slick, energetic movie with good performances and a lot of genuine human interest ... a stylish urban action picture with sensational stunts."
-He gave the film three-and-a-half stars of a possible four.
+He gave the film three-and-a-half stars of four.
+In Ebert's 1988 review for Above the Law, also directed by Davis, he declared Code of Silence "remains the best movie Chuck Norris ever has made and contains the best use of Chicago locations I’ve seen."

 Janet Maslin's review in The New York Times on the same day alluded to the film being "Norris's bid for a wider audience, and it succeeds to a considerable degree."

 Gene Siskel in the Chicago Tribune also praised the film, writing: "Chuck Norris takes a big leap in his film career with Code of Silence ... it's been a long time between cop pictures that have any kind of gritty feel.
 Clint Eastwood's last two Dirty Harry films were cartoonish by comparison."